 When moving your belongings to a new apartment, the safe transportation of houseplants can be just as tricky as packing a set of china dinner plates.
 Whether you’ve received one as a special gift or have watched one grow throughout several years, it can be tough to throw away or leave behind a beloved plant member.
 Recently, I had a friend ask me tips for moving some of her plants from New Jersey to her new home in Atlanta.
 To be honest, I don’t have a ton of experience with transplanting plants, aside from the few that I moved across towns between apartments.
 So, I did some research and came up with some helpful guidelines for my friend.
 For those of you who are relocating and looking to take your leafy friends with you, here are some top tips to ensure a smooth moving process with houseplants or even transplants from your outdoor garden.

-Find the Right Transportation for a Long Distance Move
+Find the Right Movers for a Cross Country Move

 Depending on where you are moving, you may have to transport your plants on your own.
 Most interstate moving companies will not transport plants or have a limit on how many miles they can move with a plant in tow.
-I called nationwide interstate movers, Great Guys Moving (find on about.me and Twitter), to find out more about why this was the case.
+I contacted these movers, to find out more about why this was the case.
 They mentioned that some states have tricky regulations to navigate regarding which plants were allowed to cross state lines (see more below).
 Additionally, they shared that plants are on their non-allowables list due to their perishable nature.
 In the case of a cross country move that takes 2-3 weeks, without sunlight or water, most plants would die.
 Some companies will transport plants if you’re moving within a certain radius, so before assuming it’s a no, call and ask!
 If you’re moving to a new country, you might even have to ship your plants through a postal service or another costly service.

 When considering an out-of-state move, make sure that your plants can be transported over state lines, even if you’re the one driving.
 There are a surprising number of plants that aren’t allowed in all 50 states, and officials may even want to inspect your plants before you cross over a state line.
 By reading the laws and regulations enforced by the National Plant Board, you’ll be better prepared with the procedures before you make a move.